 13.14.270.4 Permitted Density, Width and Frontage

 Residential Density.
-Residential developments in the MH-2 Zone shall not exceed one (1) unit per acre.
+Residential Densityin the MH-2 Zone shall not exceed one (1) unit per net acre.
 Each development in the zone will be unique to protect or take advantage of the unique characteristics of the site.
 A great deal of flexibility will be given to an applicant for development approval in relation to individual parcel size provided that the applicant is able to demonstrate that the size of the parcels are compatible with the natural features and topography of the property, undue crowding of any portion of the property will not occur, the visual impact of the development is appropriately addressed, and all provisions of the adopted development ordinances are satisfied including those that may limit lot sizes.
 The width of individual lots may vary according to the development layout and design.
 Regulations for adequate fire protection, access, environmental protection and other layout considerations will be considered in the determination of lot width.

 Allowable Units For Nightly Rental Establishments.
-With the exception of a bed and breakfast business which is further regulated by this Chapter, the number of nightly rental units allowed in the MH-2 Zone shall be calculated by multiplying the total number of acres in the proposed development by three (3).
+With the exception of a bed and breakfast business which is further regulated by this Chapter, the number of nightly rental units allowed in the MH-2 Zone shall be calculated by multiplying the total number of net acres in the proposed development by three (3).
 For instance, if a nightly rental establishment is situated on a ten (10) acre parcel, the applicant for development approval may be allowed to construct a structure with up to thirty (30) rental units.
 All design requirements of this Chapter shall apply to the construction of any nightly rental establishment.

 Size Limitations For Non-Residential Structures Other Than Nightly Rental Establishments.
 Non-residential structures other than nightly rental establishments shall be limited to no more than ten thousand (10,000) square feet per acre.
 Each story of a multi-story structure shall be included in the size limitation of the structure.